RuanGeldenhuys/22550801_FinMetrics/README.md

 The figure above now shows a scatter between the returns of the benchmark and the AI fund.
 An even stronger positive correlation is now visible.
-This means that for, in both cases, it is rare for the AI fund to show a negative return when the other funds show a positive return and vice-versa.
+This means that, in both cases, it is rare for the AI fund to show a negative return when the other funds show a positive return and vice-versa.

 The next step is to calculate rolling returns for all 3 funds.
 I calculate the annualised rolling 3 year return using the ‘roll_prod’